atolab/zhe/README.md

 8730.204 [5] 3440640 0 [21488498,15559]
 ```

-To build it, `gcc-7 -g -Wall -O2 -DNDEBUG -Isrc -Itest src/*.c test/*.c -o zhe` should suffice; alternatively, on a Mac one can use `xcodebuild -quiet -configuration Release`.
+To build it, `gcc -std=gnu99 -g -Wall -O2 -DNDEBUG -Isrc -Itest src/*.c test/*.c -o zhe` should suffice; alternatively, on a Mac one can use `xcodebuild -quiet -configuration Release`.